angular/universal-starter/README.md

 * `npm run build` to prepare a distributable bundle

 ## Watch files
-* `npm watch` to build your client app and start a web server
+* `npm run watch` to build your client app and start a web server